cloudeight/style-guidelines/css/README.md

 }
 ```

 There may also be times when you could declare shorthand values on multiple lines too.
-For example, if we are using SASS, we could have 4 variables that declare the radius of each corner of an element, like so:
+For example, if we are using SASS, we could have 4 variables that declare the radius of each corner of an element.

 **Good:**